ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 The device we received was a pre-production build, which was assembled by hand.
 This means we can't really say much about what the final hardware will look like, if there will be any changes or if the build quality, which was very solid, will change.
-During our testing it has been through some light and heavy action, like daily commute use, office use, running, biking, etc, and still hasn't shown any faults or cracks.
+During our testing it has been through some light and heavy action: like daily commute use, office use, running, biking, etc, and still hasn't shown any faults or cracks.

 We've always found the idea of computing devices in the form factor of glasses quite intriguing as some of us have been cursed with nearsightedness and already have to wear prescription glasses.